Paris Theodore: Invention of the Quell system

+In his Quell training he was an advocate of aiming at the spine, head and medulla oblongata of opponents to stop them.

-Personal life
+Personal life and death

+In 1962, Theodore married Lee Becker, the Tony-nominated dancer and choreographer and founder of the dance preservation group The American Dance Machine.
+Lee died in 1987.
+Theodore lived and raised his family on Park Avenue.

-Theodore's wife Lee died in 1987.
-Theodore died November 16, 2006, at St. Luke's hospital in Manhattan.
+Theodore died on November 16, 2006, at St. Luke's Hospital in Manhattan.
 The cause of death was complications resulting from a longstanding and debilitating bout with multiple sclerosis.

-He is survived by his sons, Ali and Said Theodore and Paris Kain.
-Kain, a filmmaker, is currently producing a documentary based on the life of his late father.
+He is survived by his sons, Ali and Said Theodore, and Paris Kain.
+Kain, a filmmaker, was producing a documentary based on the life of his father at the time of the latter's death.